 Annual Announcement of Copyright Policies

-Provided below is the University of Illinois at Urbana-Champaign annual announcement of copyright policies, please note that it is not necessary to reply to this email.
+Provided below is the University of Illinois at Urbana-Champaign annual announcement of copyright policies.

-All campuses of the University of Illinois make every effort to comply with laws and institutional policies on copyright.
-Students that receive a copyright infringement notice may face disciplinary actions.
-These disciplinary actions may include, and are not limited to, loss of network access, mandatory training about copyright infringement, sanctions of record on academic transcripts, and potential dismissal from the University.
+All universities of the University of Illinois System make every effort to comply with laws and institutional policies on copyright.
+Individuals who receive a copyright infringement notice may face disciplinary or employment actions.
+These actions may include, but are not limited to, loss of network access, mandatory training about copyright infringement, conduct sanctions, and potential dismissal from the University.

 For more information about copyright at the University of Illinois, please visit: http://copyright.illinois.edu.